predict-ably/predictably/README.md

 # predict*ably*
-A cross-language ecosystem for statistics and machine learning. predict*ably* seeks to provide an intutive, well documented interface for a variety of statistical and machine learning problems.
+A cross-language ecosystem for statistics and machine learning. predict*ably* seeks to provide an intuitive, well documented interface for a variety of statistical and machine learning problems.

 :seedling: We are working on our first release.
 Checkout our